 - Understand PIG/ HIVE

-What Are the Skills Required to Become a Machine Learning Expert?
+Skills Required to Become a Machine Learning Engineer

 Machine learning is just a different perspective on statistics.
-Here are critical skills that can help you carve out a career in this fast-growing domain:
+The following are critical skills that can help you jumpstart your career in this fast-growing domain:

 - Expertise in computer fundamentals